$\mathcal{S}$-adic characterization of minimal dendric shifts: Extension graphs in morphic images

 \section{Extension graphs in morphic images}

 Let $\cA, \cB$ be finite alphabets with cardinality at least 2.
 By a {\em morphism} $\sigma:\cA^* \to \cB^*$, we mean a monoid homomorphism (also called a \emph{substitution} when $\cA = \cB$).
-We will always assume that $\cB$ is minimal, i.e. each letter appear in the image of some word.
+We will always assume that $\cB$ is minimal, i.e. each letter appears in the image of some word.
 A morphism is said to be {\em non-erasing} if the image of any letter is a non-empty word.
 We stress the fact that all morphisms are assumed to be non-erasing in the following.
 Using concatenation, we extend $\sigma$ to~$\cA^\mathbb{Z}$.
 In particular, if $X$ is a shift space over $\cA$, the {\em image of $X$ under $\sigma$} is the shift space

 In general, it can be difficult to deduce extension graphs of words in $\cL(\sigma \cdot X)$ from those of $\cL(X)$.
-In this paper, we will restrict ourselves to particular morphisms which offer some nice recognizability properties.
-They are defined using the notion of return words.
+In this paper, we will restrict ourselves to particular morphisms which offer some nice recognizability properties in the sense that the pre-images of words are well understood.
+These morphisms are defined using the notion of return words.
 Let $X$ be a shift space.
 If $w \in \cL(X)$ is non-empty, a \emph{return word} to $w$ in $X$ is a non-empty word $r$ such that $rw \in \cL(X)$ and $rw$ contains exactly two occurrences of $w$, one as a prefix and one as a suffix.

 \begin{defi} A \emph{return morphism for a word} $w \in \cB^+$ is an injective morphism $\sigma : \cA^* \to \cB^*$ such that, for all $a \in \cA$, $\sigma(a)w$ contains exactly two occurrences of $w$, one as a (proper) prefix and one as a (proper) suffix. \end{defi}